Community / Feral Cat Services

 3117 E Seminary Dr, Fort Worth, 76119

-Check Clinic Schedule for Open Dates
+Check Clinic Schedule and Capacity

 Before you arrive, please complete a Surgery Authorization Form

-Get a service request (SR) number online.
-Once you click the link select Animal Loose Cat.
-Fill out all the information on the cats and get the SR number.
-Bring the SR number to the clinic with the cats. *Ear tipping is where the tip of the left ear is clipped while under anesthesia.
+*Ear tipping is where the tip of the left ear is clipped while under anesthesia.
 This is painless to the cat and is very important once you release it back into the community.
 If the cat is trapped again, the trapper will release it after seeing the tipped ear.

 Before you arrive, please complete a Surgery Authorization Form